hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 Each API returns either the requested data or an appropriate error response.
 The most common errors are:

-* No data found for the given individual and tax year
+* no data found for the given individual and tax year
-* End user not authorised for the given individual, for example an agent without client authorisation
+* end user not authorised for the given individual, for example an agent without client authorisation

 For more details see the above API documentation.